Need to transfer money from Ireland to Australia? I’ve got you covered.

 Many people in my Facebook group for Irish expats returning to Ireland are transferring money home from a house sale in Australia or the other way round.
 In those cases I highly recommend you deal with a broker versus using banks or a money transfer service.

-Final thoughts on cheapest way to transfer money from Ireland to Australia
+Final thoughts on the cheapest way to transfer money from Ireland to Australia

 Can I still use banks to send money from Ireland to Australia?
 Of course.